krismarvelticoalu/krismarvelticoalu/README.md

 - 🚀 Completed **Machine Learning Engineer track** at **Coding Camp 2025**, with Distinction
 - 🧪 Recently earned **Developer Certification in Machine Learning with TensorFlow (DCML)**
 - 💼 Interning at **MPMeta**, contributing across the stack (frontend ↔ backend)
-- 🧑‍💼 Leading the **Web Development Division** @ UVICS and mentoring juniors on project development
+- 🧑‍💼 Person-In-Charge of **Web Development Division** @ UVICS and mentoring juniors on project development
 - 👨‍🏫 Taught Python to 30+ first-year students as a Programming Tutor
 - 🌐 I enjoy turning complex ideas into clean code and impactful systems that scale